 Occasionally, the Bank forecloses on certain loans secured by real estate and transfers this real estate collateral to other real estate.
 At the time of acquisition, amounts are charged off against the allowance for loan losses to bring the carrying amount of these properties to their estimated fair value, less estimated costs to sell.
-Activity in other real estate owned is as follows for the years ended December 31, 2020 and 2019 (000s omitted):
+Activity in other real estate owned is as follows for the years ended December 31, 2021 and 2020 (000s omitted):

-2 .020 2019
+2021 2020

-Balance at beginning of year Transfers from loans Sales/Redemptions Gain on sales Write-down adjustments and loss on sales \$ 124 \$ 99 86 (56) - (5)
+Balance at beginning of year Transfers from loans \$ - 138 \$ 124 -

+Sales/Redemptions Gain on sales - - (134) 10

-Total \$ - \$ 124
+Total \$ 138 \$

 Management periodically reviews the other real estate owned properties for a valuation allowance to determine if the values of these properties have declined since the date of acquisition.
-There were no properties held in other real estate at December 31, 2020.